e271828e/Flight.jl/docs/notes/design/framework_spec.md

 would allocate, and [§7.5](#75-allocation-policy-a-scoped-invariant)'s canary role (framework contribution exactly zero, so any model inference regression announces itself) would die with the invariant.
-An entry carries what selects code — component type, stage — in type parameters, and what is plain data — tick divisor, layout offsets — in fields; gating compiles to an integer test inside the specialized *boundary* body, the interior bodies holding no discrete entries to test ([§8.5](#85-multi-rate-tick-scheduling)).
+An entry carries what selects code — component type, stage — in type parameters, and what is plain data — tick divisor and phase, the bundle's `Δt`, layout offsets — in fields; gating compiles to `(idx − Φ) % D == 0` inside the specialized *boundary* body, the interior bodies holding no discrete entries to test ([§8.5](#85-multi-rate-tick-scheduling)).

 **Cells are stored per element type, not per cell.** The signal table is one